tcpalmer/nina-scheduler/target-management/targets.md

 {: .warning }
 If your target is in edit mode and you leave the plugin page and then use the Framing Assistant to look up a target, that target's name and coordinates will overwrite your existing target.
 This is a consequence of internal NINA property change notifications.
 Of course, you would still have to save the target before the change is finalized.

+### Target Copy/Paste

+To copy/paste a target to another project, first click the Copy/Move icon.
+Then select the destination project in the navigation tree and click the Paste icon.
+A copy/paste will copy all exposure plans but will clear the Accepted and Acquired counts to zero.

+### Target Move

+To move a target to another project, first click the Copy/Move icon.
+Then select the destination project in the navigation tree and click the Move icon.
+Note that a move operation will retain the Accepted and Acquired counts (unlike a paste).
+It will also ensure that other associated data (such as Acquired Image rows) are moved as well.

+Note that move only applies to targets.
+You cannot 'move' any other entity - only copy/paste.

 ### Target Delete

 To delete a target, click the Delete icon.
 If the _Delete Acquired Images_ [preference](profiles.html#profile-preferences) (enabled by default) is on, then any [acquired image](../post-acquisition/acquisition-data.html) records (not image files) associated with that target will also be deleted.